ajwills72/rmip/docs/rmip2-covid.md

 2. Complete the R [revision worksheet](https://ajwills72.github.io/rminr/revision.html), as this course assumes this particular information will be fresh in your mind.
 It should take approximately 30-45 minutes to complete.

+If you ever want to look back at earlier materials on R, you can find them all on the main [RMINR](https://ajwills72.github.io/rminr) site.
+On that site, Part 1 and 2 are the Stage 1 materials, Part 3 is a a briefer version of Stage 1 for revision purposes, and Parts 4 and 5 are the Stage 2 materials.

 ## Resources

 - [Topic 1: Mind wandering](topic1.html).